Let’s get you comfortable using the bench press, starting today!

 When you bench properly, you use your lower back, hips, and legs as well.
 Just like our other main lifts (the squat, deadlift, and overhead press), the bench press, while putting an emphasis on specific muscle groups, is a full-body movement.

 Think about it – while you’re benching, the rest of your body is not just lying there doing nothing.

 Your entire body should be working – your shoulders are pinched together and your lats are engaged, while your back, hips and legs are tight, stabilizing your entire body to create a solid base and help you generate drive from the round.

 How to bench press: The Setup

-We believe this is the best (and safest) method for overall strength.
-Just because you see someone benching a ridiculous amount of weight at the gym does not mean they are using proper or safe form.
+Remember: just because you see someone benching a ridiculous amount of weight at the gym does not mean they are using proper or safe form.

-- A weight bench with uprights.
+- A weight bench with uprights: